In Exercises 9 - 16, find the following matrices: a. A + B

 1

-Add the corresponding elements of matrices A and B. For example, add the element in the first row, first column of A to the element in the first row, first column of B: 3 + 2.
+Step 3: Add the corresponding elements of matrices A and B. This means adding each element in the first row of A to the corresponding element in the first row of B, and similarly for the second row.

 Verified video answer for a similar problem: